reflex-frp/reflex-examples/README.md

 Note that there is a static directory containing png's.
 At the moment they are not used in the program.
-It makes a nice exercise to add them (so that they work with both js and webkit2gtk).
+It makes a nice exercise to add them (so that they work with both ghcjs and webkit2gtk).

 The `default.nix` has an attributes ready for android compilation: